-5. Quantitative Disclosures: Senior Managers and Material Risk-Takers
+5. Quantitative Disclosures: Senior Managers

 The following quantitative disclosures are provided in accordance with Prudential Standard APS 330: Public Disclosures.
-The Senior Managers comprise all members of the executive committee and other roles identified under the Responsible Persons Policy.
-There were 9 senior managers as at the end of the reporting period (30 June 2020: 12 Senior Managers).
-There were no material risk takers for the 2021 or 2020 financial years.
+Senior Managers comprise all members of the executive committee and other roles identified under the Responsible Persons Policy.

-Table A: Variable remuneration awards during the year
+Table A: Remuneration awarded during FY2022